 Iran's first batch of Scuds (known as Scud Bs) arrived from Libya in 1985.
-These single-stage, nuclear-capable, Soviet-origin missiles use liquid fuel and can fly about 280-300 km when carrying a 770-1,000 kg warhead.
-Before long, Iran had depleted its small supply.
+These single-stage, Soviet-origin missiles use liquid fuel and can fly about 280-300 km when carrying a 770-1,000 kg warhead.
+They are large enough to accommodate a nuclear payload.
+Before long, Iran had depleted its small supply in the war with Iraq.
 It then turned to North Korea in hope of finding a new supplier.
 Tehran offered to help finance Pyongyang's missile program in exchange for technology transfer and an option to buy North Korean missiles as soon as they came off the production line.

 After the war ended, Tehran continued its missile efforts.
 By late 1990, Tehran had negotiated to buy North Korea's newest missile offering, the Scud C. U.S. intelligence began to detect shipments of North Korean Scud C missiles moving to Iran in 1991.
 The liquid-fuel Scud C is longer and wider than the Scud B, which suggests that the fuel tanks were expanded to hold more propellant.
 It has an estimated range of more than 500 km when carrying a 700 kg warhead.
 According to press reports, Iran ordered some 200 Scud Bs and Scud Cs from North Korea in 1991.
 Iran also succeeded in test-firing what U.S. intelligence identified as a Scud C in 1991.